 “As I was locked in isolation, I realised I had more time for communion with the Lord and I waited with patience, praying and thanking the Lord for everything.”Gaurav

 Gaurav (name changed) was falsely accused of forcing people to convert to Christianity.
 Few people are actually convicted under these laws, but cases can drag on for years.
 He was one of the unluckiest ones – he was imprisoned for four months, along with two of his friends.

 When they were finally released, it took them three years to prove their innocence.
 “Meanwhile, I and my friends had no proper jobs,” says Gaurav.
 “We were viewed as criminals by our community and no one wanted to associate with us.”

 God didn’t abandon them, even while they faced tough opposition from their community.
 Open Doors partners were able to help with essentials, as well as guidance for the court case.
 “God is so faithful,” says Gaurav.
 “We lacked nothing – He is so good!”

 Persecution in India has increased significantly over the past five years, and has now remained relatively unchanged for the past year.
 The Covid-19 pandemic has offered a new weapon for persecutors, though, and Christians are often deliberately overlooked when official Covid-19 food and aid is distributed.
 This has left many desperate for food, particularly since many Christians are from the Dalit caste and thus very poor, and have lost their sources of income this year.

 Please keep praying for your brothers and sisters in India.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local churches to strengthen the Indian church through providing emergency aid (Rapid Response teams are often first on the scene after violent attacks), persecution survival training, Bibles, livelihood development, advocacy support and legal training.
+Open Doors works through local church partners to strengthen the Indian church through providing emergency aid, persecution survival training, Bibles, livelihood and community development, advocacy support and legal training.